gdg-x/hoverboard/docs/tutorials/set-up.md

     |   |---styles/
     |

-*   `bower_components/` is place for roject dependencies.
+*   `bower_components/` is the place for project dependencies.
 *   `build/` is the directory to deploy to production.
 *   `bundled/` - here all fragments are bundled together to reduce the number of file requests.
 Optimal for sending to clients or serving from servers that are not HTTP/2 compatible.
-*   `unbundled/` - app where fragments are unbundled.
+*   `unbundled/` - an app where fragments are unbundled.
 Optimal for HTTP/2-compatible servers and clients.
 *   `data/` folder with all data for the template including config, blog, partners, schedule, sessions, speakers, team and videos.